-The County Comptroller recorded a long-term liability of \$302.6 million for estimated future property tax refunds in the County's government-wide financial statement of net position at December 31, 2015.
-The County Comptroller recorded an additional accrued liability for property tax refunds of \$13.8 million as current liabilities in the County's governmental fund statements and the statement of net position at December 31, 2015.
-The 2017-2020 Multi-Year Financial Plan projects borrowing(s) to finance property tax refunds in the amount \$60 million by the end of 2017; such borrowing(s) are subject to NIFA approval.
-If the County Legislature does not enact bond ordinance(s) by the required supermajority for such borrowings, or if NIFA subsequently does not approve such borrowing(s), significant expenditures could be accrued, without offsetting revenues.
-No assurances can be given, however, that such actions will occur.
-The 2017-2020 Multi-Year Financial Plan projects that the County will no longer borrow to pay new property tax liabilities beginning in 2018.
+The County Comptroller recorded a long-term liability of \$279.3 million (unaudited) for estimated future property tax refunds in the County's government-wide financial statement of net position at December 31, 2016.
+The County Comptroller recorded an additional accrued liability for property tax refunds of \$37.1 million (unaudited) as current liabilities in the County's governmental fund statements and the statement of net position at December 31, 2016.
+The 2017-2020 Multi-Year Financial Plan projects borrowing(s) to finance property tax refunds in the amount \$60 million in 2017.
+The County has subsequently determined that it does not expect to borrow for such purpose in 2017 or thereafter.
+Various taxpayers have brought actions to convert certain judgments and/or settlements for real property tax refunds into enforceable money judgments.
+While intending to defend itself vigorously in the money judgment actions, the County nevertheless expects to pay the underlying judgments and/or settlements prior to the end of 2017.
 State law creating a Disputed Assessment Fund requires class four (commercial) property owners in the County to pay a charge projected to be equivalent to the amount of taxes being disputed in proceedings brought by them under Article 7 of the RPTL.
 This will provide a recurring revenue source for the payment for such refunds related to the 2016-2017 school districts and 2017 general tax rolls and each tax roll thereafter.